No idea where to start with your wedding planning timeline?

 - Schedule and take your engagement photos!

 - Decide on bridal party attire.
 (Need inspiration?
-Check out these tips for groomsmen and bridesmaids, or our pinterest boards: groomsmen style and bridesmaids style!)
+Check out these tips for groomsmen and bridesmaids, or our Pinterest boards: groomsmen style and bridesmaids style!)

-6 months to wedding day
+6-8 months to the wedding day

 Getting down to business: